levigutt/testsimple-php/readme.md

 ## EXIT CODES

-if all tests pass, testsimple will exit with zero - indicating no error. if anything failed, it will exit with how many failed. if the tests were run incorrectly, it will exit with 255.
+If all tests pass, testsimple will exit with zero - indicating no error.
+If anything failed, it will exit with how many failed.
+If the tests were run incorrectly, it will exit with 255.

 ```
 0           all tests passed